Home > News & Events > Meet Lisa Wilson: Manitoba’s one-of-a-kind Registered Dietitian

 “We all know that teenagers want to go with their friends for a slurpee after a baseball game and they’re going to eat snacks at a movie.
 If we tell them not to do it, they’re likely going to do it anyway, so we have to work with that.
 I’d rather be your partner in crime than the food police, so let’s talk it out and figure out how to adjust your menu and medicines to make up for special circumstances.
 Eating is an extremely social activity and we want to make sure people have connection and enjoyment – especially young people.
 We don’t want them to feel alienated or isolated.”

-In her ‘spare time’, Wilson teaches a youth cooking class at her local community centre.
+In her ‘spare time’, Lisa teaches a youth cooking class at her local community centre.

 “The teaching started for me during the pandemic when we all seemed to be dealing with strange feelings.
 I was questioning where I fit in, if I could keep doing what I had been doing and if I could keep up the pace of working in the health-care system.
 Sometimes, when we’re forced to stop, only then do we realize just how tired we are.
 That’s what happened for me, I think.
 I’m still teaching the cooking class, and I like it, but I’m really quite busy.
 We’ll see how much longer I can sustain it!”